 The Botanic Book Buddies reading group is open to all members, Docents, volunteers and members of staff.
 It meets 6 times a year – on the second Wednesday of the even months of the year, at noon, in the Lawn House.
 If the weather is fine you’ll find us outside on the patio.
 We bring a brown bag lunch and usually someone provides a delicious treat to share.
 The discussion is informal and generally pretty lively.
 If you have read a book that broadly relates to plants and would recommend to it to others, we’d like to hear from you.
 We try to select books that are readily available through the public library and published in paperback.

-BOTANIC BOOK BUDDIES – READING LIST
+BOTANIC BOOK BUDDIES – READING LIST FOR 2015

 JUNE: The Orchid Thief: A True Story of Beauty and Obsession by Susan Orlean

-Available in various formats – check online and through the public library.
 A DVD of the movie Adaptation, loosely based on the book blending fictional characters and situations with the lives of real people, is also available.

-For discussion on February 13, 2013 – Founding Gardeners, The Revolutionary Generation, Nature, and the Shaping of the American Nation - Andrea Wulf
+FEBRUARY Founding Gardeners, The Revolutionary Generation, Nature, and the Shaping of the American Nation – Andrea Wulf

 APRIL 2012 – Second Nature – A Gardener’s Education by Michael Pollan